 Especially when it comes to creating production value on screen within a limited budget and schedule.

+As a Feature Film Development Coordinator, I can navigate you through the process.
 Consider the following Frequently Asked Questions and concerns which have been raised in the past:

 It's too hard to get real movie stars involved let alone locate some actors with name value who are reclusive. - No. In the past I've signed two Academy Award nominated actors to a low budget film that I was producing and directing.
 And have successfully tracked down contact information for actors including reclusive ones.
 That's my job as a producer.
 I have numerous contacts and resources.